pslucas0212/AWS-Cloud-Practioner-Class-Module-05/README.md

 But it isn't just a blank hard drive that you can write to.
 It is a true file system for Linux.
 It is also a regional resource.
 Meaning any EC2 instance in the Region can write to the EFS file system.
 As you write more data to EFS, it automatically scales.
 No need to provision any more volumes.

+### Amazon Relation Database Service

+Database tables store individual data.
+Linked through a common field or key.
+Query the databases with SQL.

+Supported Databases
+- Amazon Aurora
+- MYSQL
+- PostgresSQL
+- Oracl
+- Microsoft SQL

+Move RDMS to AWS with lift and shift migration strategy.

+Use Amazon Relational Database System (RDS) as a manage sevice
+- patching
+- provisioing
+- database setup
+- backups

+Migrate database to Amazon Aurora includes replication and failover.
+Replicates 6 copies across 3 AZs and continously backups up data to Amazon S3
+- MySQL
+- PostgreSQL

+#### Transcript
+So you're storing data about your coffee shop in various systems.
+But you're finding that you need to maintain relationships between various types of data.
+And by relationships, I mean, if say, a customer orders the same drink multiple times, maybe you want to offer them a promotional discount on their next purchase.
+And you need a way to keep track of this relationship somewhere.
+In this case, it's best to use a relational database management system, or RDBMS.
+Essentially, It means we store data in a way such that it relates to other pieces of data.

+For example, if we had a customer entry or record, we store that in a customer table.
+We then could have an entry for the physical address, which we store on a corresponding address table.
+We then relate the two via a common attribute and can query the data that is housed in both tables.

+The most common way to query the data is by writing queries in SQL.
+And this runs on a variety of database systems.
+Speaking of database systems, what are some of the more well known ones that AWS supports?
+Well, there's MySQL, PostgreSQL, Oracle, Microsoft SQL Server, and many more.
+If you have an on-premises environment, you're probably running one of those and they're most likely housed in your data center.

+But is there a way to easily move them to the cloud?
+Well, the simple answer is yes, you can do what we call a Lift-and-Shift, and migrate your database to run on Amazon EC2.
+This means you have control over the same variables you do, in your on-premises environment, such as OS, memory, CPU, storage capacity, and so forth.
+It's a quick entry to the cloud, and you can migrate them using standard practices or using something like Database Migration Service, which we'll cover in a later video.

+The other option for running your databases in the cloud is to use a more managed service called Amazon Relational Database Service, or RDS.
+It supports all the major database engines, like the ones we mentioned earlier, but this service comes with added benefits.
+These include automated patching, backups, redundancy, failover, disaster recovery, all of which you normally have to manage for yourself.
+This makes it an extremely attractive option to AWS customers, as it allows you to focus on business problems and not maintaining databases.
+Which if you're a database admin, can be pretty time consuming and difficult.

+So how do we make it even easier for you to run database workloads on the cloud?
+Well, we go one further and have them migrate or deploy to Amazon Aurora.
+It's our most managed relational database option.
+It comes in two forms, MySQL and PostgreSQL.
+And is priced is 1/10th the cost of commercial grade databases.
+That's a pretty cost effective database.
+The other benefits are things like your data is replicated across facilities, so you have six copies at any given time.
+You can also deploy up to 15 read replicas, so you can offload your reads and scale performance.
+Additionally, there's continuous backups to S3, so you always have a backup ready to restore.
+You also get point in time recovery, so you can recover data from a specific period.

+And there you have it, relational databases in a nutshell.

+### Amazon DynamoDB

+#### Transcript
+Let's talk about Amazon DynamoDB.
+At its most basic level, DynamoDB is a database.
+It's a serverless database, meaning you don't need to manage the underlying instances or infrastructure powering it.

+With DynamoDB, you create tables.
+A DynamoDB table, is just a place where you can store and query data.
+Data is organized into items, and items have attributes.
+Attributes are just different features of your data.
+If you have one item in your table, or 2 million items in your table, DynamoDB manages the underlying storage for you.
+And you don't need to worry about the scaling of the system, up or down.

+DynamoDB stores this data redundantly across availability zones and mirrors the data across multiple drives under the hood for you.
+This makes the burden of operating a highly available database, much lower.

+DynamoDB, beyond being massively scalable, is also highly performant.
+DynamoDB has a millisecond response time.
+And when you have applications with potentially millions of users, having scalability and reliable lightning fast response times is important.

+Now, DynamoDB isn't a normal database.
+In the sense that it doesn't use the very widely used query language, sequel, or SQL.
+Relational databases, like a standard MySQL Database, require that you have a well defined schema, in place.
+That might consist of one, or many tables that might relate to each other.
+You then use SQL to query the data.

+This works great for a lot of use cases, and has been the standard type of database historically.
+However, these types of rigid SQL databases, can have performance and scaling issues when under stress.
+The rigid schema also makes it so that you cannot have any variation in the types of data that you store in a table.
+So, it might not be the best fit for a dataset that is a little bit less rigid, and is being accessed at a very high rate.

+This is where non-relational, or NoSQL, databases come in.
+DynamoDB is a non-relational database.
+Non-relational databases tend to have simple flexible schemas, not complex rigid schemas, laying out multiple tables that all relate to each other.

+With DynamoDB, you can add and remove attributes from items in the table, at any time.
+Not every item in the table has to have the same attributes.
+This is great for datasets that have some variation from item to item.
+Because of this flexibility, you cannot run complex SQL queries on it.
+Instead, you would write queries based on a small subset of attributes that are designated as keys.

+Because of this, the queries that you run are non-relational databases tend to be simpler, and focus on a collection of items from one table, not queries than span multiple tables.
+This query pattern, along with other factors, including the way that the underlying system is designed, allows DynamoDB to be very quick in response time, and highly scalable.

+So, things to remember: DynamoDB is a non-relational, NoSQL database.
+It is purpose built.
+Meaning it has specific use cases, and it isn't the best fit for every workload out there.
+It has millisecond response time.
+It's fully managed, and it's highly scalable.
+One awesome example is on Prime Day in 2019, across the 48 hours of Prime Day, there were 7.11 trillion calls to the DynamoDB API, peaking at 45.4 million requests per second.
+That's insanely scalable, all without the underlying database management.
+That's pretty cool.